centreon/centreon-documentation/versioned_docs/version-23.10/resources/glossary.md

 ## Monitoring Connector

-The term "MOnitoring Connector" refers to a [plugin](#plugin) and the corresponding pack.
+The term "Monitoring Connector" refers to a [plugin](#plugin) and the corresponding pack.

 A pack contains the configuration of the plugin in Centreon (command, [templates](#template), thresholds), as well as data required by the automatic discovery feature.